inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Coach: How's life, Norm?
 Norm:  Not for the squeamish, Coach.
 		-- Cheers, Friends, Romans, and Accountants
-You can measure a programmer's perspective by noting his attitude on the continuing viability of FORTRAN.
+You can measure a programmer's perspective by noting his attitu on the continuing viability of FORTRAN.
 		-- Alan Perlis
 Never play pool with anyone named "Fats".